Page Content Begins Here

 Everything You Need To Know About Fungo Bats

-If you are a coach or a player who has ever worked on ground balls in practice, you are more than likely familiar with a fungo bat.
+If you are a coach, parent, or a player who has ever worked on ground balls in practice, you are more than likely familiar with a fungo bat.
 For the rest of us, a fungo bat might as well be a foreign object.
-Fortunately, we at JustBats are here to answer all your fungo questions!
+Fortunately, the Bat Experts at JustBats are here to answer all of your fungo questions and more!

 What is a fungo bat?